-For example, Charles D. Cook, Chairman of the Senate Education Committee stated, in his letter urging Governor Cuomo to sign the bill that he sponsored, that aside from § 3020-a, "this legislation [also] permits teachers and school districts to bargain for alternative disciplinary procedures."
+6 For example, Charles D. Cook, Chairman of the Senate Education Committee stated, in his letter urging Governor Cuomo to sign the bill that he sponsored, that aside from § 3020-a, "this legislation [also] permits teachers and school districts to bargain for alternative disciplinary procedures."
 N.Y.
 Bill Jacket, 1994 S. 7608-A, 6.

-Governor Cuomo wrote, "[t]his bill, part of my 1994 Legislative Program . . . provides tenured teachers with additional due process protection by requiring that they be informed of what penalty the employing board will seek."
+7 Governor Cuomo wrote, "[t]his bill, part of my 1994 Legislative Program . . . provides tenured teachers with additional due process protection by requiring that they be informed of what penalty the employing board will seek."
 Id. at 5.

 Holt v.
 Bd. of Educ. of Webutuck Cent.
 Sch.
 Dist., 52 N.Y.2d 625, 632 (1981).
 As such a bulwark, § 3020-a is not surprisingly addressed to the educational employment context and through a number of its provisions effectively limits the imposition of "discipline" under § 3020 to proceedings within that same context.

-See, e.g., Education Law § 3020-a(3)(a) ("[u]pon receipt of a request for a hearing . . . the commissioner [of education] shall forthwith notify the American Arbitration Association"); id. (b)(ii) ("the employing board and the employee . . . shall by mutual agreement select a hearing officer . . . and shall notify the commissioner [of education] of their selection"); id. (c)(i) ("[t]he commissioner of education shall have the power to establish necessary rules and procedures for the conduct of hearings under this section").
+See, e.g., Education Law § 3020-a (3)(a) ("[u]pon receipt of a request for a hearing . . . the commissioner [of education] shall forthwith notify the American Arbitration Association"); id. (b)(ii) ("the employing board and the employee . . . shall by mutual agreement select a hearing officer . . . and shall notify the commissioner [of education] of their selection"); id. (c)(i) ("[t]he commissioner of education shall have the power to establish necessary rules and procedures for the conduct of hearings under this section").

 The setting of the disciplinary proceedings that § 3020-a contemplates as well as the public policy concerns that underlie the protections it affords should inform the breadth that this Court affords to "discipline."
-See

-People v.
+See People v.
 Santi, 3 N.Y.3d 234, 243 (2004) (noting in the course of interpreting a provision of the Education Law that "[i]n implementing a statute, the courts must of necessity examine the purpose of the statute and determine the intention of the Legislature"); Sutka v.
 Conners, 73 N.Y.2d 395, 403 (1989) (stating "inquiry must be made of the spirit and purpose of the legislation, which requires examination of the statutory context of the provision as well as its legislative history") (emphasis added).
-A fine that COIB imposes for violation of the New York City Conflicts of Interest Law results from what is arguably a disciplinary proceeding.
-The fine, however, is imposed wholly outside of the educational employment context: it does not impact the relationship between, in this case, the New York City Department of Education and Stephen Rosenblum nor alter Mr. Rosenblum's security or terms of employment.8 It does not implicate the public policy concerns that the educational tenure system and § 3020-a address.9
+A fine that COIB imposes for violation of the New York City Conflicts of Interest Law results from what arguably resembles a "disciplinary proceeding."
+Such a fine, however, is imposed wholly outside of the educational employment context: it does not affect the relationship between, in this case, the New York City Department of Education and Stephen Rosenblum, nor does it alter Mr. Rosenblum's security or terms of employment.
+It does not implicate the public policy concerns surrounding the regulation of the educational workplace that are addressed by the educational tenure system and § 3020-a.
+9